drazendee/mimmitkoodaa/mimmitkoodaa-intro/part4_eventsAPI.md

 Now if you run `node index.js` and open your browser at http://localhost:3000/ you should see the new index page :tada::tada:

-However, you'll notice that if you click the link to search for events to try to submit your search query, it throws you an error.
-Lets look into this.
+However, you'll notice that if you click the link to search for events it'll say that it can't get that page.
+For this we'll need to setup a router.

-### Handling POST-requests and passing data :outbox_tray: :inbox_tray:
+### Routing GET- and POST-requests and passing data between pages :outbox_tray: :inbox_tray:

-First we'll need to install a package to make it easier to parse data from our requests.
+First we'll need to install a package to make it easier to parse data from our requests, like the form submission.
 Run `npm install body-parser --save` to install body-parser

 Then update your index.js to use body-parser when passing pages and data around.
 Add the following lines to your index.js